 Overview

-Downloading large volumes of files from OneDrive and SharePoint can sometimes trigger security measures, resulting in incomplete downloads or errors.
-This article provides solutions for efficiently downloading files and instructions for removing synced OneDrive folders from File Explorer after the download is complete.
+Downloading and uploading large volumes of files to and from OneDrive and SharePoint can trigger Microsoft’s security restrictions, leading to errors or incomplete operations.
+This guide provides clear methods for efficiently downloading and uploading files, troubleshooting common errors, and removing synced folders from File Explorer to keep your system organized.

 Target Audience